 Radio Free Europe started broadcasting on July 4, 1950.
 These images from a publicity pamphlet contain description RFE mission and programs circa 1960.

 By Ted Lipien

-When I was a teenager in Poland I dreamed of working for Radio Free Europe, but because I emigrated to the United States to join my father, in 1973 I started working instead for the Voice of America in Washington, DC as a 20-year-old college student.
-In the 1980s I had the honor of leading the VOA Polish Service during Solidarity trade union’s struggle for human rights and Poland’s independence.
+When I was a teenager in Poland, I dreamed of working for Radio Free Europe, but because I emigrated to the United States to join my father in 1973, I started working for the Voice of America in Washington, DC as a 20-year-old college student.
+In the 1980s, I had the honor of leading the VOA Polish Service during the Solidarity trade union’s struggle for human rights and Poland’s independence.
 I interviewed future Pope John Paul II and Solidarity leader and future Polish President Lech Wałęsa.
 In 1989 I covered for VOA the fall of communism in Poland.
 I retired in 2006 from my last VOA job as acting associate director in charge of central programs.